BunsDev/stefan-nft-marketplace/README.md

 There were some fixes to the nftMarketplace as well as NFT contract not keeping correct state about NFTs if maliciously used.

+## Approach

+Running currently on Fantoms testnet
+A NFT Marketplace running currently on Fantoms testnet.
+Let's you mint, sell and buy NFT's.
+During the minting we store the Metadata on IPFS and only store the TokenURI on-chain.

 ## Status

-The NFT Marketplace is currently running and fully functional on Goerli at
+The NFT Marketplace is currently running and fully functional on Fantoms testnet at

 1. NFT Market:

 2. NFT:

-The Website is online and running at [Website](https://fluffy-moonbeam-06ab85.netlify.app/)
+The Website is online and running at [Website]()

 ## Local environment set up